Anthony Annan: Rosenborg

-In the 2010 season, Annan began to play to either 4-3-3 and offensive 4-4-2 throughout the seasonunder the management of both Hamrén and Nils Arne Eggen.
+In the 2010 season, Annan began to play to either a 4-3-3 or an offensive 4-4-2 throughout the season under the management of both Hamrén and Nils Arne Eggen.
 In a 1–1 draw against Aalesund on 19 April 2010, Annan claimed that Aalesund's Tor Hogne Aarøy bit him during the match and even as going by far as calling him racist.
 However, Stig Thorbjørnsen played down Annan's claims and the Norwegian FA decided against taking action against Hogne Aarøy.
 After missing out several matches throughout June and early-June, due to international commitment at the World Cup, Annan made his return to the first team after a month absence on 18 July 2010, in a 1–1 draw against Odds.
 Then in a 1–1 draw against Vålerenga on 3 October 2010, Annan set up one of the goals, in a 3–1 win for Rosenborg.
 However, during the match, Annan was involved in an incident with André Muri.
 For this, Annan was suspended for a one match after picking up a yellow card and after returning to the club, Annan, once again, helped the club win the league for the second time in the row after beating Tromsø 1–0 on 24 October 2010.
 At the end of the season, Annan finished the season, making thirty appearances in all competitions.

 At the end of the 2010 season, Annan was awarded the Kniksen of the year.
 Annan was also awarded VG's Player of the Year in Norwegian football.
 Following this, Annan was offered a new contract by the club, as his contract set to expire the following season, as the transfer speculation continues.